-Next, I examine the European digital hierarchy, starting with the E1 signal, then moving to the E2 intermediate level, and finally to the E3 level.
-The European E1, E2, and E3 framing is more regular than the North American framing and is much easier to understand.
-This simplicity shows up in this paper, with the European section being much shorter than the North American section.
+I begin by examining the North American digital hierarchy, focusing on the framing of the DS1 signal, including the usage of the framing bits and the so-called "robbed bits."
+Next, I examine the European digital hierarchy, with primary focus on the E1 signal.
+The European E1 framing is more regular than the North American framing and is much easier to understand.
+This simplicity shows up in this paper, with the European section being shorter than the North American section.